 - Do they ever fight you on it?
 OH, WE BATTLE.
 Don’t you worry.
 Almost every day they whine about it.
 Oh well.
 I threaten discipline when necessary.
 They know they won’t win so discipline is usually never necessary. 😉 As soon as they’re in their beds though, I hear them laughing, playing, talking to themselves, and having a good time.
 Getting them settled in their beds in the hardest part.
 Once they’re in, they’re good.

-What does nap time look like in your house?
+What are your afternoon quiet time tips?
 When your kid gave up naps for good, what did you start doing during that time?

 PS: Do you remember when I worked with a sleep trainer to finally get Sadie to sleep more than three hours stretches at a time?
 She was 10 months old, and it was wild.
 You can read about that experience working with a sleep trainer here.